porjo/youtubeuploader/README.md

 ## Download

-Grab a [precompiled binary](https://github.com/porjo/youtubeuploader/releases) for Linux, Mac or Windows or build it yourself.
+Grab a [precompiled binary](https://github.com/porjo/youtubeuploader/releases)^ for Linux, Mac or Windows or build it yourself.

+_^ The binaries are compressed so you need to unpack them and give them executable permissions (e.g. chmod +x)_

 ## Build